 Look at Yourself

-Of the three tracks on the original release, I'll Keep On Trying has a little 'Tron flute, and Wake Up features quite a bit of strings work, but it's the album's big ballad, Come Away Melinda which really does the business.
-Starting with overdubbed flutes and strings, this is a marvellous piece of work; very emotive, and well worth anyone's time.
-Melinda wasn't a band original, and was recorded by several different people at the time, including the early post-psychedelic UFO.
-Heep themselves re-recorded it recently, sans 'Tron, of course...
+Of the three tracks on the original release, I'll Keep On Trying has a little Mellotron flute and Wake Up features quite a bit of strings work, but it's the album's big ballad, Come Away Melinda, which really does the business.
+Starting with overdubbed flutes and strings, this is a marvellous piece of work; very emotive and well worth anyone's time.
+Melinda wasn't a band original and was recorded by several different people at the time, including the early post-psychedelic UFO.
+Heep themselves re-recorded it recently, sans Mellotron, of course...
 Irritatingly, a new version of the remastered CD has appeared recently, with loads more bonus tracks than the original.
-Funnily enough, I'd just been alerted to the fact that the US version of the album, released the following year and called simply Uriah Heep dropped Lucy Blues and added a remixed version of Bird Of Prey from the UK Salisbury, including some tasteful 'Tron overdubs on the chorus.
-There's also another stunning version of Melinda, definitely with Wood on 'Tron, almost certainly a Mark II, and a different mix of Wake Up (Set Your Sights).
+Funnily enough, I'd just been alerted to the fact that the US version of the album, released the following year and called simply Uriah Heep dropped Lucy Blues and added a remixed version of Bird Of Prey from the UK Salisbury, including some tasteful Mellotron overdubs on the chorus.
+There's also another stunning version of Melinda, definitely with Wood on Mellotron, almost certainly a Mark II and a different mix of Wake Up (Set Your Sights).

-Very 'Eavy's follow-up, Salisbury is an excellent album, particularly the 16-minute title track, the nearest Heep ever got to out-and-out prog, utilising woodwind and brass sections.
-It was only recently, however, that I noticed the bit of Mellotron that had crept onto the album; major acoustic guitar workout Lady In Black features a nice single-note string line throughout much of the song, and even more recently that I spotted the low-in-the-mix strings on Bird Of Prey, meaning that the US version isn't so different to the UK after all.
+Very 'Eavy's follow-up, Salisbury, is an excellent album, particularly the sixteen-minute title track, the nearest Heep ever got to out-and-out prog, utilising woodwind and brass sections.
+It was only recently, however, that I noticed the bit of Mellotron that had crept onto the album; major acoustic guitar workout Lady In Black features a nice single-note string line throughout much of the song and even more recently that I spotted the low-in-the-mix strings on Bird Of Prey, meaning that the US version isn't so different to the UK after all.

 See: David Byron | John Wetton | The Gods